mfherbst/asedftk/README.md

 ## Installation
 1. Install Julia e.g. by [downloading the binary](https://julialang.org/downloads).
    The use of at least **Julia 1.4** is required.
-   It is highly recommended you do this **before** installing asedftk.
+   It is highly recommended you do this *before* installing asedftk.
 2. Install asedftk from [PyPi](https://pypi.org/project/asedftk):
    ```
    pip install asedftk
    ```
-   This will also install the [PyJulia](https://pypi.org/project/julia/) package, which allows Julia and Python to interoperate.
+   This automatically installs the [PyJulia](https://pypi.org/project/julia/) package, which allows Julia and Python codes to interoperate with each other.
-3. Install Julia dependencies:
+3. Install the Julia dependencies of asedftk:
    ```
    python-jl -c "import asedftk; asedftk.install()"
    ```